payara/Payara-Community-Documentation/security.md

 ## 1. Overview

-This section describes how to deal with known or unknown security issues related to Payara Server and Payara Micro.
+This section describes how to deal with known or unknown security issues and common vulnerabilities and exploits \(CVEs\) related to Payara Server and Payara Micro.

 ## 2. Download Security Fixes